xingchen-fan/DY_stat_boost/README.md

 ## Pico script
 Scripts use UCSB pico data format files to select certain events from 2016-2018 UL samples.
 Three event producers are:

-* `producer.c`: Select DY+fake baseline events.
-BDT evaluation requires a weight xml file.
+* `producer_bitmap.c`: Select DY+fake baseline events, using a bit map branch.
+BDT evaluation requires a weight xml file, if BDT calculation is needed.
   * Output _baseline_pico.root_ file.
 * `DY_photon_producer.c`: Select events only using photon object selection.
   * Output _photon_pico.root_ file.
-* `DY_Z_producer.c`: Select events only using Z related selection.
+* `DY_Z_producer_V2.c`: Select events only using Z related selection.
   * Output _Z_pico.root_ file.

 ## AOD script
 To do truth matching of the recon photons, we need to pin down the events we want using event ID, run number and lumiblock matching between pico and AOD (or miniAOD).
-DY events that passing the baseline are selected using a bit map branch in pico samples (`AOD_script/producer_bitmap`).
 ### EDFilter setup
 AOD (or miniAOD) has a format of Event Data Model (EDM) which requires us to use CMSSW to access and manipulate.
 To obtain the event ID of each AOD event, an EDFilter is needed.
 Please refer to this [twiki](https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideSkeletonCodeGenerator) on how to set up a filter.